justinlocsei/himation/README.md

     "endpoint": null, // The URL for the root Chiton API endpoint "token": null     // The API token used to authenticate Chiton requests },
+  "errors": {
+    "sentryDsn": null, // The Sentry DSN for reporting errors "track": false     // Whether or not to track errors },
   "server": {
     "debugLogging": false // Setting this to true will log all requests made to the app server },